kasper573/ragnarok-boss-tracker/README.md

 3. Find and copy the rAthena data file `mob_drop.txt`
 4. Place these files in a folder of your choice
 5. Run `npm run import [path to the folder of your choice]`

-The import script will now have updated the files under `src/fixtures/generated/` and your tracker will be using the data you extracted from your server.